-The Department of Air Navigation Services (OSC-AN) participates in cooperation with the Department of IT&T, in a research project entitled "PEACOCK", Predictable and Environmentally Friendly Operations of Regional Airports with Connectivity (Connected Operations) and Climate as Keywords, which is part of the SESAR (Single European Sky ATM (Air Traffic Management) Research) programme of Eurocontrol and is funded by the "Connecting Europe Facility", with the participation of Thessaloniki Airport.
+At the same time, it participates in a research program entitled "PEACOCK", Predictable and Environmentally friendly operations of regional Airports with Connectivity (Connected Operations) and Climate as Keywords, which is part of Eurocontrol's SESAR program and funded by the "Connecting Europe Facility", with the participation of the airports of Rodos, Samos, Mykonos, Santorini, Mytilene and Kos.

-At the same time the Wildlife Hazard Management Programs and the Biodiversity Protection Program were implemented.
+At the same time the Wildlife Hazard Management Programs and the Biodiversity Protection Program were implemented (ASA-WH).
 The annual Initial-Recurrent Training plan for staff was implemented.
-To effectively control birds, a combination of methods are applied, such as bioacoustics, the use of laser, and sound flares to achieve the optimum result of preventing birds crashing into aircraft and prevent birds from getting familiar with the methods employed.

-In 2024, the Supplies/Machinery Fleet department completed the replacement of all long-term leased vehicles with new type of thermal, hybrid and electric engines, a total of 43.
+To effectively control birds, a combination of methods are applied, such as bioacoustics, digital sounds, and the use of laser to achieve the optimum result of preventing birds crashing into aircraft and prevent birds from getting familiar with the methods employed.
+In 2024, the Supplies/Machinery Fleet department (STR-FM) completed the replacement of all long-term leased vehicles with new type of thermal, hybrid and electric engines, a total of 36.
 (Follow Me - maintenance vehicles - AOS vehicles - airport manager vehicles).
-The following equipment was purchased: one (1) new Compact Sweeper for Aktion Airport, one (1) Forklift with lifting capacity of 3 tons for Kerkira Airport, one (1) self-propelled Lawn Mower for Chania Airport.
-At the same time, tenders were held for the supply of new sweepers for the airports of Thessaloniki, Kavala and Kerkira, the supply of a new skid trailer for the airport of Zakinthos, and the supply of sweeper trailers for the airports of Kerkira, Chania, Aktion, Zakinthos and Kefalonia.
+At the same time, tenders were held for the supply of new sweepers for the airports of Santorini, Rodos, Kos; the supply of new skid trailers for the airports of Mykonos, Santorini, Kos, Mytilene; the supply of sweeper trailers for the airports of Mykonos, Santorini, Skiathos, Kos, Mytilene & Samos, as well as the supply of new large farming tractor with a heavy-duty destructor for the airports of Mykonos & Santorini.

-As part of European programs, the Ground Handing Management department (OPA-GH) continues to take part together with IT&T department in (a) BagIntel, Ai-based solution development to support customs authorities in detecting smuggled goods in luggage, and (b) ManiBot, two-arm robot development to support human tasks at luggage management.

 Finally, the department (ASA-AO) participated in a training on the regulatory requirement for the management of aeronautical information on the part of the airport operator, in order to develop an appropriate procedure and initiated the procurement process of a) a system for further evaluation of runway condition during winter conditions and b) a software for reporting the results of runway inspections.

-Waste Management (STR-MW)
+Waste Management

 Regarding the management of municipal solid waste (MSW) in 2024, the recovery rate at all Fraport airports, based on preliminary results, was 18%, an increase of 1,5% compared to 2023.
-At the airports of Fraport Greece A the recovery rate was 23,7% (+2,1%).
+As regards Fraport Greece B, the recovery rate remained almost unchanged, reaching 11,1% (-0,3%).